-Guest post originally published on Flant’s blog, by Alexey Igrychev, software engineer at Flant
+Guest post originally published on wref’s blog, by Alexey Igrychev, software engineer

 Having lots of images residing in your container registry can become a noticeable issue while dealing with CI/CD pipelines for modern cloud-native applications delivered to Kubernetes.
 If you don’t want to have an overfilled registry (and to pay for this uselessly occupied space), you need to understand which images won’t be used anymore.